• Mental Health

 High-Functioning Depression

 Sometimes, a person’s depression is obvious as their nonverbal and verbal cues seem to convey their state.
-With high-functioning depression, the opposite is true as their presentation may mask the reality of their symptoms.
+With key signs of high-functioning depression, the opposite is true as their presentation may mask the reality of their symptoms.

 People with high-functioning depression can experience low mood, sadness, low energy, low motivation, and poor self-worth, but they conceal their symptoms.
-On the outside, they appear to be a fully-functional part of society who works, raises kids, and even participates in community activities, all while battling the unwanted effects of depression behind the scenes.6
+On the outside, they appear to be a fully-functional part of society who works, raises kids, and even participates in community activities, all while battling the unwanted, behind-the-scenes effects of depression.6

 Reactive Depression

-Reactive depression is the name given to a type of depression with symptoms that seem to stem from the outside, rather than the inside (which used to be called exogenous depression).
+Reactive depression has symptoms that seem to stem from the outside vs. the inside (i.e., endogenous & exogenous depression).
 Many people may feel the impact of depression caused by negative views of their self-worth or physical appearance, but those with reactive depression experience numerous symptoms triggered by the outside world.7

 When world events turn ugly, the national political landscape shifts negatively, or issues in the home escalate, a person with reactive depression will be impacted in a particularly powerful way.
-Reactive depression can become a significant distraction as the individual will focus more effort and energy on the outside, rather than addressing and tending to their needs.
+Reactive depression can become a significant distraction as the individual will focus more effort and energy on the outside vs. addressing and tending to their needs.

-When & How to Get Help for Depression
+When & Where to Get Help for Depression

-People looking for depression treatments may worry that it is too early to contact a mental health professional as they hope the symptoms will remit with time.
-This view could be flawed, though, because there is no such thing as getting help for depression too early.
-If symptoms of depression, or any other mental health concern, are beginning to come to the surface, seek professional guidance.
-Waiting is unnecessary.
+People looking for how to treat depression may worry that it’s too early to contact a mental health professional as they hope the symptoms will resolve with time.
+However, there’s no such thing as getting help for depression too early.
+If symptoms of depression, or any other mental health concern, begin to emerge, seek professional guidance

 • Mental health services coordinated from their work or school